Self-harm

 WELLBEING TOOLKIT

 Our Wellbeing Toolkit is packed with helpful advice, videos and resources designed to support you with your mental health and wellbeing.
-Covering a range topics, from managing stress and anxiety to building confidence and coping with change, our toolkit offers practical tips and guidance to help you take care of yourself.
+Covering a range topics, from managing stress and anxiety to coping with the pressure of exams, our toolkit offers practical tips and guidance to help you take care of yourself.

 URGENT SUPPORT